codelao/Screenshots-Parse-Tool/README.md

 ## Usage
 SPT (Screenshots Parse Tool) exploits the "vulnerability" in the app "Lightshot" which is made for taking screenshots.
 This "vulnerability" can show stranger's screenshots, so SPT generates unique links to this screenshots and then saves them to the auto-created directory on your Desktop.
 You can see how it looks [here](#directories).

+#### Important!
+"Lightshot" developers added the function of accessing to other user's screenshots on their website themselves, so SPT doesn't exploit any prohibited vulnerabilities.

 ## Installation